Regular Army (United States): Interwar years

 During the 1920s and 1930s, the Regular Army was badly underfunded and ranked 16th in the world.
 Promotions within the Regular Army were also very slow.
 Commissioned officers could easily spend 10 to 15 years in the junior grades.
-Enlisted personnel would often never rise above the rank of private.
+Enlisted personnel routinely served nine years (three full three-year enlistments) before reaching the rank of corporal.
 Dwight Eisenhower, for instance, spent sixteen years as a major before being promoted to lieutenant colonel in 1936.

 World War II

-During World War II, the Regular Army served as a corps of professionals who helped formed the initial leadership of the Army of the United States.
+During World War II, the Regular Army served as a corps of professionals who helped form the initial leadership of the Army of the United States.
 Regular Army officers would sometimes hold two ranks: a permanent rank in the Regular Army and a temporary rank in the Army of the United States.
 Promotions within the Army of the United States were also very rapid and some officers were known to hold the permanent Regular Army rank of captain while serving as a colonel in the Army of the United States.
 The Army of the United States rank could also be revoked (sometimes known as "loss of theater rank") meaning that an officer would revert to Regular Army rank and, in effect, be demoted.

 Enlisted personnel did not hold dual ranks; rather, they were soldiers either in the Regular Army or the Army of the United States.
 To be a Regular Army soldier was also seen as a point of honor because they had voluntarily enlisted rather than being drafted.
-Enlisted Regular Army personnel were known by the "RA" abbreviation before their service numbers in contrast to the "AUS" of the Army of the United States.